• Skip to main content

 Step 3: Review and Refine

-Step 4: Organize and Review.
+Step 4: Test and Archive

 Read Next

-Next Post:This is Water by David Foster Wallace (Full Transcript and Audio) David Foster Wallace‘s 2005 commencement speech to the graduating class at Kenyon College, is a timeless trove of wisdom — right up …
+Next Post:This is Water by David Foster Wallace (Full Transcript and Audio) David Foster Wallace‘s 2005 commencement speech to the graduating class at Kenyon College is a timeless trove of wisdom — right up …

 Discover What You’re Missing